The name Sharon in the Bible

-For a meaning of the name Sharon, NOBS reads Plain and Jones reads A Great Plain.
+For a meaning of the name Sharon, NOBSE reads Plain and Jones reads A Great Plain.
 But to a Hebrew audience, especially a Hebrew audience that never heard of the famous theologian Gesenius, the name Sharon sounded like Body Armor.
+A Roman name that means body armor is Loricatus, and another Hebrew name that might mean the same is Zabbai.

 Note on 'Rose of Sharon':